-Nearly one-in-ten publicly supported rental homes face an expiring affordability restriction in the next five years and 3,019 public housing units are in need of immediate investment.
+Nearly one-in-ten publicly supported rental homes face an expiring affordability restriction in the next five years and 285 public housing units are in need of immediate investment\.

-: Indicated by a REAC score less than 60.
+\: Indicated by a REAC score less than 60.

-Nearly three-in-five publicly supported rental homes with expiring affordability restrictions in the next five years are assisted by Section 8 contracts.
+Nearly two thirds of publicly supported rental homes with expiring affordability restrictions in the next five years are assisted by Section 8 contracts.